Gold toilet with 40,000 diamonds studded creates social media storm

 A gold toilet decorated with 40,815 pieces of 334.68-carat diamond on its bullet-proof glass lid is on display at the 2nd China International Import Expo in Shangha.
 The toilet is expected to set a Guinness World Record on the afternoon of Nov.
 6, local media reported. pic.twitter.com/Kh9kqRumar— China News 中国新闻网 (@Echinanews) November 5, 2019

-"We would like to build a diamond art museum so that more people can enjoy it," Mr. Shum told Daily Mail.
+"We would like to build a diamond art museum so that more people can enjoy it," Shum told Daily Mail.

 Railways to convert 200 saloons into 10 luxury trains